peakki/aws-dev-testing/README.md

 # aws-dev-testing
 AWS development testing

-Repo for some code while testing...
+Repo for some code while testing!